Your Pay Monthly Mobile Agreement

 15.6 Each of these paragraphs operates separately.
 If any of them is found by a Court to be unreasonable or inapplicable the other parts will still apply.

-16.1 If the SIM Card or your Mobile Phone is lost, stolen, damaged or destroyed you’ll be responsible for any Charges incurred until you’ve contacted us to tell us what’s happened.
+16.1 If the SIM Card or your Equipment is lost, stolen, damaged or destroyed you'll be responsible for any Charges incurred (except for in certain circumstances) until you've contacted us to tell us what's happened.

-16.2 You’ll be required to continue payments for the Charges relating to the Services Agreement and Hardware Plan (if applicable) even if your Mobile Phone is stolen.
-This Agreement will continue until it’s ended by you or us in line with paragraph 8.
+16.2 You'll be required to continue payments for the Charges relating to the Services Agreement and Device Plan (if applicable) even if your Equipment is stolen.
+This Agreement will continue until it's ended by you or us in line with paragraph 8.

 17. Things beyond our reasonable control